 Still, overall you'll find driving in Old San Juan to be a pleasurable experience.
 A few noteworthy bits of information are that gasoline is sold by the liter instead of the gallon, and distances are posted in kilometers yet speed limits are marked in miles per hour.

-Since you could potentially encounter problems finding places to refuel, take a look at the table just below to get an idea where some can be found.
+Since you could potentially have issues spotting places to refuel, take a look at the chart that follows to get an idea where some of them can be found.

 |--||PR-40 - Catano|

 |--||PR-40 - 2.4 mi.
 (3.8 km) Southeast of Condado District|

 Like anywhere are, there are pluses and minuses associated with driving in Old San Juan, and plenty to consider as you look through the nearby rental car agencies, but overall, you should have no troubles renting and driving in this historic and tourist-driven town.

 Help us improve!
 We welcome your corrections and suggestions.